 Access to restricted areas such as but not limited to: electrical/mechanical closets, storage facilities, internet, cable and information technology space, construction sites, ponds, waterways, roofs, locked facilities (including classrooms and offices) is limited to authorized personnel.
 Students are not permitted to enter into another residence hall room without the resident of that room’s permission.
 Individuals found to be accessing or attempted to access such locations will face student conduct action, as well as the criminal charge of trespassing.

 The unauthorized use, possession, or storage of weapons, fireworks, or explosives is prohibited on College premises (including in vehicles) or at any College-sponsored activity.
-Weapons may include, but are not limited to, firearms, pellet guns, bows and arrows, martial arts equipment, switchblade knives, brass knuckles, swords, knives with blades larger than 2 inches, stun and shock devices, projectile devices (i.e. sling shots), and clubs.
+Weapons may include, but are not limited to, firearms, pellet guns, bows and arrows, martial arts equipment, switchblade knives, brass knuckles, swords, knives with blades larger than 2 inches, stun and shock devices, pepper spray, projectile devices (i.e. sling shots), and clubs.
 Darts and dartboards are also prohibited, as there is the potential for students to be injured accidentally in addition to room damage that may result.
 All above listed items will be confiscated and the student(s) involved subject to student conduct proceedings and/or arrest-above listed items may or may not be returned at the discretion of the Mount Ida College Police Department.
 Toy guns (i.e., dart, paint ball, foam darts, squirt, cap, and other projectile devices) and water guns (i.e., super soakers) are also prohibited and shall be immediately confiscated and the student(s) involved subject to student conduct proceedings.